Public Variables in VBA

 I have used the word “Global” to make the variable declaration public.
 You can also use the word “Public” as well.

-So, by using the words “Global” and “Public” we can declare variables which can be used for all the macros across modules.
+So, by using the words “Global” and “Public” we can declare variables that can be used for all the macros across modules.

 Things to Remember